EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_06-Local-Disk-Management-File-Sharing-Work-Folders.md

 ### Introduction

 In this exercise, you will install and configure the Work Folders feature and try to sync user files across devices.
+First, you will create an A record Workfolders pointing to 10.1.1.42 in the smart.etc zone.
+Then, on FS, you will equest a web server certificate for workfolders.smart.etc.
+Next, you will install the role service Work folders and run the script L:\WorkFolders\ConfWorkFolderCert.ps1 to configure the certificate mapping.
+The next step will be to configure the Training share as work folder with the user aliases as folder structure.
+Finally, on CL1, you will test the work folders feature.

 #### Tasks